yyl/ComputeSimilarity/README.md

 - ~~some initial research and idea search, decide the topic~~ 0408
 - ~~setup working environment~~ 0408
 - ~~collect some twitter data~~ 0409
-- learn some nltk and play with the data
+- learn some nltk basics and play with the data
 - my first similarity calculator?

 #### 04082014 11-12pm